4 min read 947 words Updated Mar 24, 2026 Created Mar 24, 2026

 Multi-Repo Workspaces

-Work across multiple repositories as a single workspace.
-Features can span repos, agents have cross-repo context.
+Work across multiple repositories as a single workspace:

 :DwightWorkspaceAdd ../shared-lib